lukebarnard1/matrix-redux-wrap/README.md

 ```

 ## Documentation
+Below is a quick explanation of the provided API for using matrix-redux-wrap.
+For full examples of how these functions can be used, see the [examples directory](/examples).

 ### `asyncAction(stateKey, promise) => (dispatch) => {...}`
 Returns a function that calls the `dispatch` argument asyncronously as such: